MerelVanPuymbroeck/php-contact-form/README.md

 ### What?

-processing a contact form with PHP that really works.
+processing a contact form with PHP that really works and submiting.

 ### When and where?
 I did made this is from 1 august until 7 august , in The Beacon for BeCode.